A guide to the best attractions, sights, and most beautiful places in Tenerife North

-The harbor of Santa Cruz de Tenerife is considered one of the busiest on the Canarian archipelago as it’s the gateway into mainland Spain and a stop-off point for many cruise liners traveling to the Caribbean.
+The harbor of Santa Cruz de Tenerife is considered one of the busiest in the Canarian archipelago as it’s the gateway into mainland Spain and a stop-off point for many cruise liners traveling to the Caribbean.

-When visiting Santa Cruz de Tenerife, you can’t skip the following buildings and places:
+When visiting Santa Cruz de Tenerife, you can’t skip the following buildings and places in North Tenerife: